-Even though sunscreen labels can be confusing, skin-protection products play an important part in guarding against skin cancer and sunburn.
-When working outside, use sunscreen liberally and reapply it any time it might be weakened by water or sweat.
+Skin-protection products such as sunscreen play an important role in protecting you from sunburn and skin cancer.
+When working outside, you should use sunscreen liberally and reapply it any time it might be weakened by water or sweat.

 Sometimes you’ll see a product labelled "water resistant" – which is fine as long as the label states how long it’s effective while swimming or sweating (either 40 or 80 minutes).
-And before claiming a sunscreen will offer protection for more than 2 hours without reapplying, companies will have to submit data to the FDA for approval
+And before claiming a sunscreen will offer protection for more than 2 hours without reapplying, companies will have to submit data to the FDA for approval.

 Sometimes you’ll come across a sunscreen or moisturizer touting “broad spectrum” sun protection.
 That means the product defends skin against two types of UV radiation – UVA and UVB.
 While the sun’s UVB rays mostly burn skin, UVA radiation pierces it more deeply, wrinkling and aging it.
 Both types of UV radiation can cause skin cancer.
 Broad-spectrum protection is another designation that must meet FDA standards before it can appear on any label.

-A broad spectrum plus a sun protection factor (SPF) of 15 or higher will decrease the risk of skin cancer and skin damage when combined with other steps, like limiting time in the sun and wearing long-sleeved pants and shirts, wide-brimmed hats and sunglasses.
-Products without broad-spectrum protection, or those that are broad-spectrum with an SPF lower than 15, can only claim to help prevent sunburn.
+Along with broad spectrum protection, a sun protection factor (SPF) of 15 or higher will decrease the risk of skin cancer and skin damage when combined with other steps, like limiting time in the sun and wearing long-sleeved pants and shirts, wide-brimmed hats and sunglasses.

 The Skin Cancer Foundation recommends checking your entire body every month.
-Pay special attention to the most vulnerable areas – ears, face, neck, arms and hands – and monitor any moles.
+Pay special attention to vulnerable areas like ears, face, neck, arms and hands – and monitor any moles.
 If spots or moles are bleeding, itching, growing or changing shape or color, see a dermatologist.
-Otherwise, schedule a skin exam annually.
+Otherwise, an annual skin exam should keep you well-covered.